 The Plan of Study documents the required course work, degree option, and credit hours required to complete a degree program.
-You are required to have an approved Plan of Study on file in the

-Graduate School to graduate and in many cases to be eligible for your exceptions to Graduate School Regulations to be evaluated.
-It also serves as a guide to your course work and a contractual agreement between you and your program since the filing of the Plan of Study triggers the catalog year for your degree requirements.
+You are required to have an approved Plan of Study on file in the Graduate School to graduate and in many cases to be eligible for your exceptions to Graduate School Regulations to be evaluated.
+It also serves as a guide to your course work and a contractual agreement between you and your program.

-Accordingly, the Graduate School encourages graduate students who are seeking a degree to file a Plan of Study as early as possible, no later than the end of the 2^{nd} semester of enrollment for master's students and at least by the end of the semester of completion of qualifying examinations for doctoral students.
+Accordingly, the Graduate School encourages graduate students who are seeking a degree to file a Plan of Study as early as possible, no later than the end of the 2nd semester of enrollment for master's students and at least by the end of the semester of completion of qualifying examinations for doctoral students.